 What are capital campaigns not well suited for?

 Capital campaigns are not intended to raise unrestricted money to support long-term operations.
 And while we have included endowment in the list above, it should be included as a secondary item in a capital campaign.
 Endowment funds are better raised through planned giving than through capital campaigns.
 There are also several red flags that can indicate you’re not yet ready for a capital campaign.

 Download this Complete Guide as a PDF

-Download a permanent copy of this guide to have on hand whenever you need it.
+Download a PDF copy of this guide to have on hand whenever you need it.

 Can small nonprofits conduct capital campaigns?

 Small nonprofits can and do run successful capital campaigns that follow the same principles as campaigns for larger organizations.
 The goals will probably be smaller, but the power of the campaign model can work just as well whether your organization has an operating budget of $500,000 or $5,000,000.

 Will a capital campaign reduce our annual fundraising results?

 If you plan your campaign correctly, it will not cannibalize your annual fundraising.
 In fact, most organizations find that their annual funds increase during the campaign period!
 This is because you’ll be in closer touch with your major donors and your relationships with them will grow.
 If they support your capital campaign, they are likely to want to continue to support your operations generously over the long run.

 How much does it cost to conduct a capital campaign?